The Big Picture On Squatters Rights:

 Idaho Squatters Rights

-Squatters can make an oral claim for possession after paying the property taxes on a parcel of land for a minimum of 20 years.
+Squatters can make an oral claim for possession after paying the property taxes on a land parcel for at least 20 years.

 Illinois Squatters Rights